The Danger of Not Growing Spiritually. Heb 6:1-4

 Grow in the knowledge of Christ.

 The author starts the 6th chapter of Hebrews with an exhortation.
 He expresses his concern about reader’s spiritual infancy and the danger of spiritual apostasy.
 They were dull of hearing the Word of God and thus became the slow learners.
 Laziness had led them to ignorance and apathy into spiritual infancy.
 The sign of infancy is the inability to discern good and evil.
 The pathway to spiritual maturity is to go beyond baby food.
 Foundation is important but once it is set, we must move on to maturity.
 So the writer urges his readers to leave the elementary teachings about Christ and move on to maturity.
 Paul warned Timothy that the time will come, people will chose only what they want to hear and remain immature in the faith (2 Timothy 4:3, 4).
-Basic doctrines are the first principles of the oracles of God and not to be neglected.
+Basic doctrines are the first principles of the oracles of God.
 But Christians should grow into a fuller knowledge of Christ to become mature.
 Matured Christians are those who understand the deeper truths about Christ and distinguish truth from error.
 The elementary teachings fall into three groups.
 Repentance and faith; Baptism and laying on of hands; Resurrection of the dead and eternal judgment.

 Dead works will not save us.
 6:1.